 If talking to your employer doesn't work

-If your company has an appeals process, you can use it to formally appeal your redundancy.
-Check your intranet or staff handbook, or speak to HR to see what you need to do.
+If your company has a formal appeals process, you can use it to challenge your redundancy.
+Check your intranet or staff handbook, or talk to HR to see what you need to do.

-Get in touch with Acas as soon as you can - or straight away if you've already been made redundant.
-The deadline is 3 months less a day from when you were made redundant.
+Get in touch with Acas as soon as you can.
+The deadline is 3 months minus 1 day from when your employment ended.

 Taking your employer to a tribunal is the final way you can challenge your redundancy.